How-To

 How to Find Old Poe Conversations

 Poe stores your conversation history per bot with no native full-text search.
-This guide covers every method for finding a specific old Poe conversation, from profile history to local indexing.
+This guide covers every method for finding a specific old Poe conversation, from profile history to browser history and manual saving.

 Poe (made by Quora) gives you access to many different AI models — ChatGPT, Claude, Gemini, Llama, Mixtral, and many others — through a single interface.
 Your conversation history is saved per bot, which is logical when you're actively using a specific model but becomes complex when you're trying to find something and can't remember which model you used.